 A Natural England Countryside Stewardship provides financial incentives for farmers, foresters and land managers to look after and improve the environment.

 At the Chester House Estate we are pleased to be running a Higher Tier Stewardship Scheme.
-Our programme started back in January 2019 and will be completed by Spring 2021.
-Our programme includes introducing and replacing over 3000m of fencing, planting a new orchard in our walled garden, clearing large and dense areas of scrub, creating footpaths with both pedestrian and vehicle gates as well as managing the paddocks with sheep grazing.
+Our programme started back in January 2019 and was completed in Spring 2021.
+The programme included introducing and replacing over 3000m of fencing, planting a new orchard in our walled garden, clearing large and dense areas of scrub, creating footpaths with both pedestrian and vehicle gates as well as managing the paddocks with sheep grazing.

-Gary Akehurst, Chester House Estate Facilities Supervisor who is overseeing the delivery of the scheme explained that he "will be using the funding, awarded by the Government, as an incentive to farmers and land managers to look after and improve the environment.
-We’re creating a new entrance to the estate from Claudius Way and are clearing all the scrub from the land between the entrance and the house.
-It means that visitors will be able to walk along the ridge with uninterrupted views of the River Nene and the house, which is going to look stunning.”
+Gary Akehurst, The Chester House Estate Facilities Supervisor who was overseeing the delivery of the scheme explained that he "used the funding, awarded by the Government, as an incentive to farmers and land managers to look after and improve the environment.
+We have created a new entrance to the estate from Claudius Way and cleared all the scrub from the land between the entrance and the house.
+It means that visitors will be able to walk along the ridge with uninterrupted views of the River Nene and the house, which look stunning.”

 The Natural England Countryside Stewardship also helps to improve the historic environment, landscape character, genetic conservation, educational access, and reduce the effects of climate changes.